 Some people can make up to $3000 from one single image.

-You will need to simultaneously listen to an audio track and type what is being said.
-Transcription is also very easy to learn.
-And the job can be whatever you make it.
+It’s simple: You will need to simultaneously listen to an audio track and type what is being said.

 In both cases, the job requires absolutely no contact with other people and you don’t need to go to offices or meetings.

-It’s one of the best jobs for introverts because you get to spend plenty of time on your own while also being the most creative you could be.
+It’s one of the best jobs for introverts because you get to spend plenty of time on your own while exploring your creativity.